dr-ruminski/VMW/README.md

 ## Appendix
 VMW was designed and developed while I was performing a 3-month research internship at the Technical University of Munich (Germany) in 2018 under Professor Gudrun Klinker's supervision.
-It was an honor for me to research VMW and have fruitful discussions with Professor Klinker.
+It was an honor to me to work with Professor Klinker.
 I'll always remember the time spent in Garching.
 Anyway, hard time work paid off very well - made new friendships, gained research experience,  but not only.
 Last weekend of September I spent in the Alps.
-The very ultimate goal was to get to Zugspitze - the highest peak of the Wetterstein Mountains as well as the highest mountain in Germany (2.962 m above sea level).
+The ultimate goal of my journey was to get to Zugspitze - the highest peak of the Wetterstein Mountains as well as the highest mountain in Germany (2.962 m above sea level).
 Here are a few pictures presented while I was exploring the mountains.
 Enjoy!

 <p align="center">
   <table style="width:100%" border="0">